Distributed IO (TB20)

 • Separate power supply segments for the coupler and the I/O components

-If you want the loads to be completely powered by a different power supply or connected only until later on, a power and isolation module needs to be added right after the coupler.
+If you want the loads to be completely powered by a different power supply or connected later, a power and isolation module needs to be added right after the coupler.